 Maths Anxiety Awareness Day

-That’s why on 10th November 2021, The Dyscalculia Network, Learnus and The Maths Anxiety Trust are launching the first Maths Anxiety Awareness Day.
+That’s why on 10th November The Dyscalculia Network, have Maths Anxiety Awareness Day.
 This is designed to help teachers and parents identify the signs of Maths Anxiety and introduce them to strategies that may be effective in reducing Maths Anxiety, helping to restore confidence and a love of learning maths.

 The day will include advice from leading experts on how to spot, measure and manage Maths Anxiety.
-There will be personal stories from sufferers and a live webinar in which leading experts share their views and answer questions from teachers and parents.
+There will be three conferences aimed at Educators, Parents and Adults.
+For more details click below.